GrahamKlingler/emergency-contacts-api/README.md

 ## Setting up the project locally

 To set up the project locally, clone the repository to your local machine.
-Since the SQLite3 file is in the repository, you should be able to use the database without initializing the database and performing migrations.
-Make sure Django is installed on your machine or in your virtual environment.
-Then navigate to the outermost repo folder.
+Make sure you install all of the requirements from requirements.txt.
+Also set an environment variable titled 'SECRET_KEY' and create your own secret key to use your database.

+To create a SQLite database with all needed tables for your project, run
+### `python3 manage.py makemigrations reponame`

+Then, migrate
+### `python3 manage.py migrate`

-To start the Django server locally:
+Then, to start the Django server locally:

 If in a virtual environment, use:
 ### `manage.py runserver`